autoloadnextpost/auto-load-next-post/readme.txt

 4. Theme Customizer: The same settings can be applied via the theme customizer.

 == Changelog ==
+= 1.5.3 : 15th September 2018 =
+* Corrected: Meta name for when locking the JavaScript in the footer is set via theme support.

 = 1.5.2 : 14th September 2018 =
 * Reverted: The JavaScript from not requiring the document to be ready due to JS minification breaking it.